Vintage military aircraft collide mid-air at Dallas air show

 Authorities responded to the incident at Dallas Executive Airport, Jason Evans with Dallas Fire-Rescue told CNN on Saturday.

+The number of casualties in the crash was still not confirmed later on Saturday afternoon, according to Dallas Mayor Eric Johnson.

-There are currently more than 40 fire rescue units on scene, the agency's active incidents page shows.
+There were more than 40 fire rescue units on scene after the collision, the agency's active incidents page shows.

-The FAA and the National Transportation Safety Board will investigate the collision.
-The NTSB will be in charge and is expected to provide additional updates.
+In a Saturday afternoon news conference, Hank Coates, president and CEO of the Commemorative Air Force, told reporters the B-17 "normally has a crew of four to five.
+That was what was on the aircraft," while the P-63 is a "single-piloted fighter type aircraft."

+"I can tell you that it was normally crewed," Coates said.
+"I cannot release the number of people in the manifest or the names on the manifest until I'm released to do so by the NTSB."

 This is a developing story.